-Many high street travel insurance companies will give you medical cover if you have a doctor’s certificate saying you no longer have cancer and are fit enough to travel.
+Many travel insurance companies will give you medical cover if you have a doctor’s certificate saying you no longer have cancer and are fit enough to travel.

 Some companies won’t offer you insurance until you’ve been cancer free for some months or even years.
 Be prepared for the cost to be higher if you finished treatment recently.
 Prices generally go down the longer you’re cancer free.

 Travel insurance that covers cancer related treatment

-You need to be able to claim for emergency medical care abroad, including treatment that is related to your previous cancer.
+You need to be able to claim for emergency medical care abroad.
+This includes treatment related to your previous cancer.